Saint Pachomius the Great

 He wrote a way of life, adaptable to the proclivities of each monk, and Pachomius’ rule was the foundation for the later and more lasting rules of Saints Basil and Benedict.
 Pachomius took all the administrative work upon himself, leaving his monks free of such burdens.
 They called him ‘Abba’ – a colloquial term for ‘Father’ in Hebrew and Arabic – whence we derive the canonical term ‘abbot’.

-Pachomius’ persevered in his vocation joyfully unto the end, his monks spreading throughout the Empire, in Egypt and beyond, going to his eternal reward after death from what may have been a plague.
+Pachomius’ persevered in his vocation joyfully unto the end, his monks spreading throughout the Empire, in Egypt and beyond, and went to his eternal reward after death from what may have been a plague.

 Stories of Pachomius and his followers are collected in the ‘Sayings of the Desert Fathers’, well worth a perusal – delightful, edifying, even humorous and quite human.
 Grace builds on nature, and we need perpetual witness of monasticism to teach us the way to heaven and keep our eyes on what this transitory life all about.